Skip to navigation Skip to content

 Disputed care

-Table 1: Complex Care Service Officers in Integrated Care manage customers who are disputing care.
+Table 1: this table explains the requirements for making an interim care determination and is used by Complex Care Service Officers in Integrated Care managing customers who are disputing care.

 Step